mrjoshbear/after-sundown-2e/2-introduction/1-what-is-after-sundown.md

 So we're paring things down.
 A lot.
 We don't have, need, or even want a bajillion clans of vampires, or fifteen tribes of werewolves.
 There should be few enough flavors of things that all the players can remember what the differences between them are.
 Ideally, people should be able to play whatever supernatural guys they want, sort of like the [League of Extraordinary Gentlemen](https://en.wikipedia.org/wiki/The_League_of_Extraordinary_Gentlemen); but in practice you have to put explicit limitations on what is part of the story or things get all weird.
 Like with Martian invasions and stuff, what was up with that?
 A story that doesn't have specific exclusions does not truly have any specific inclusions.
 It's not really a story at all at that point, it's a mess.

 The base concept for After Sundown is that you are roleplaying a classic Universal Studios Monster and you engage in narrative driven dramatic role playing of both horror and intrigue.
 The Universal Horror Films were, if not documentaries, at least "dramatic reenactments" of real events in the shared world you will be telling stories in.
 [The Invisible Man](http://www.imdb.com/title/tt0024184/), [The Wolfman](http://www.imdb.com/title/tt0034398/), [The Creature from the Black Lagoon](http://www.imdb.com/title/tt0046876/), and of course [Dracula](http://www.imdb.com/title/tt0021814/) were all real people, and the player characters can be creatures like them.
 And the players in After Sundown can use monster movies old and new for inspiration.
-But remember that the monsters in every piece of fiction are different, and that while you are telling stories After Sundown that it is the descriptions of monsters _in this book_ that break ties.
-Werewolves can transform voluntarily when the moon isn't full, Golems resist fire, and Vampires do not sparkle.
+But remember that the monsters in every piece of fiction are different, and that while you are telling stories with After Sundown that it is the descriptions of monsters _in this book_ that break ties.
+Werewolves can transform voluntarily when the moon isn't full and Vampires do not cast fire in the sun.
 Not because these creatures are like this in every movie, but because that is how they are in the stories told with the After Sundown cooperative storytelling game.

 ## Things You Need To Play
 _"Assuming flippant things like 'food, water, and shelter' are out of the way."_